Trauma Center: New Blood: Gameplay

 Trauma Center: New Blood is a video game that combines surgical simulation gameplay missions, ranging from story-based to optional challenge missions, with storytelling employing non-interactive visual novel segments using static scenes and voiced dialogue.
 Players take on the roles of protagonists Markus Vaughn and Valerie Blaylock, surgeons with a mystical ability called the Healing Touch.
 Each operation tasks players with curing the patient of their ailment within a time limit.
 Missions can be played on different difficulty settings.

 Operations range from treating surface wounds and extraction operations to organ transplants and repairing broken bones, in addition to procedures new to the Trauma Center series such as skin grafts and fixing electronic devices.
 Several operations pit the protagonists against an artificial disease known as Stigma, with several strains being highly mobile and requiring multiple tools to defeat.
-Actions during surgery are guided using the Wii Remote and Nunchuk.
+Actions during surgery are guided using the Nunchuk.
 The Wii Remote is used for many actions including stitching up wounds and using the scalpel.
 Operating tools are selected from a radial options menu using the Nunchuk's control stick.
 Multiple surgical tools are required for different operations and injuries; players may need to drain blood pools obstructing the operating area, use a surgical laser to treat small tumors or boils, forceps to close wounds and remove foreign objects, and sutures to sew up both wounds and incisions.
 The player must frequently apply antibiotic gel to treat minor injuries and prevent infection.
 Patients going into cardiac arrest must be either revived with the defibrillator, or receive heart massages.

 The Healing Touch can be activated by drawing a star on the screen with the Wii Remote.
 The Healing Touch ability of each doctor is different; Markus can stop time for a limited period which can allow the boosting of vitals and the performance of medical procedures without risking a patient's health depleting, and Valerie can stabilise patients and prevent their health from depleting for a limited time while being unable to boost it.
 In addition to single-player, a local two-person multiplayer option is available, allowing two people to work together during operations with separate pairs of Wii controllers.
 Each action by the player is graded based upon speed and accuracy, along with the doctor selected and whether co-op was used.
 An overall ranking is delivered at the end of each mission based on both these factors and hidden modifiers specific to each operation.
 Players can post their scores on online leaderboards through the Nintendo Wi-Fi Connection.